iimranahmed7/CharitableDonationSystem/README.md

 # CharitableDonationSystem
-A  javafx application for basic donation
+A  Javafx application for basic donation